-Let us try to explain briefly (full details con be found in \cite{Robinson}) how \cref{fig:tiling} emerges, and the remaining freedom it allows in constructing valid tilings of the plane.
-Since crosses must appear in alternate rows in alternate positions, together with the form of the five basic tiles, if we take any cross, this completely determines the structure of the $3\times 3$ square constructed in the direction it faces.
+Let us try to explain briefly (full details can be found in \cite{Robinson}) how \cref{fig:tiling} emerges, and the remaining freedom it allows in constructing valid tilings of the plane.
+The fact that crosses must appear in alternate rows in alternate positions, together with the form of the five basic tiles, means that any given cross completely determines the structure of the $3\times 3$ square constructed in the direction it faces.
 For example, assume we start with a green cross facing left/down.
-Then we are forced to complete the $3\times 3$ square having it as the top/right corner as shown in \cref{fig:3-square}, where in the middle tile we must have a red cross, with the only freedom of choosing where it faces.
+Then we are forced to complete the $3\times 3$ square having the cross we started as the top/right corner, as shown in \cref{fig:3-square}.
+Furthermore, the central tile must be a red cross, with the only freedom being the choice of direction it faces.

-Once this is fixed, the $7\times 7$ square obtained by growing the $3\times 3$ square in the direction this red crosses faces is fixed as shown in \cref{fig:3-square}, where there is a green cross in the central position, with the only freedom of choosing where it faces.
-Keeping this procedure gives a tiling like the one shown in \cref{fig:tiling}.
-It consists of a quasi-periodic structure of squares (called borders) of sizes $4^n$ (which means following Robinson's notation that the distance between two of the facing crosses delimiting the border is $4^n+1$) repeated with period $2^{n+1}$, for all $n\in \N$.
+Once the direction of the central cross is fixed, the $7\times 7$ square obtained by extending the $3\times 3$ square in the direction this red cross faces is fixed as shown in \cref{fig:3-square}.
+The green cross in the central position is forced, with the only freedom again being the choice of direction it faces.
+Continuing this procedure gives a tiling similar to that shown in \cref{fig:tiling}.
+It consists of a quasi-periodic structure of squares, formed by a continuous line of a single colour going through all the tiles on the perimeter of the square.
+These are called \keyword{borders} and have sizes $4^n$ (which---following Robinson's terminology---means that the distance between two of the facing crosses delimiting the border is $4^n+1$) repeated with period $2^{2n+1}$, for all $n\in \N$.

 Such a tiling can tile the whole plane, a half-plane or a quarter-plane, depending on how we sequentially choose the orientation of the central crosses.
 Lines between valid half or quarter planes must consist only of arms.
-If tiling divides the plane into two half-planes, the patterns in these half-planes may be shifted relative to one another by an arbitrary even number of cells.
-In this case, we call the line separating the two half-planes a \keyword{fault}.
+If the tiling divides the plane into two half-planes, the patterns in these half-planes may be shifted relative to one another by an arbitrary even number of cells.
+In this case, the line separating the two half-planes is called a \keyword{fault} (see \cref{fig:fault-line}).
 However, if a half-plane is further divided into two quarter-planes, no further shift is possible between these quarter-planes.